Cottbus: Branitz Park

 The adjoining "inner park", with an area of about 100 hectares, includes the estate's farm buildings, the nursery, the park forge, the Cottbus and Branitz gatehouses, as well as the pyramid area.
 Prince Pückler also designed the surrounding farmland, the "outer park", as an ornamental farm on a total area of about 600 hectares.
 For the design of the park, Prince Pückler used the high groundwater level and the nearby Spree River to create an artificial water system in his park.
 Using the excavated material from the lakes and canals, he had the perfectly shaped terrain relief of the park created.
 The reed lake section is particularly beautifully designed.

 The pyramid area impresses with its two unique earth pyramids: the land pyramid, formerly built in stepped form (constructed 1860–1863), and the lake pyramid, the tumulus (constructed 1856).
 Prince Pückler was buried in the tumulus in 1871.
 In 1884, his wife and life companion, Lucie von Pückler-Muskau, who had died in 1854, was also reburied there.

-Through masterful grouping of trees, artistically successful shaping of the relief, and skillful routing of paths, the prince created with Branitz Park a kind of picture gallery in which the walker encounters a sequence of three-dimensional landscape images.
+Through grouping of trees, shaping of the relief, and routing of paths, the prince created with Branitz Park a kind of picture gallery in which the walker encounters a sequence of three-dimensional landscape images.